PRUNERS/FLiT/README.md

 ## Prerequisites and Setup ##

 FLiT is designed to build and excute its test suite on a variety of hosts and compilers.
-However, there are two types of hosts whose environments must be considered &mdash; the _primary_ host, from which you will be envoking the tests, and zero or more  _remote_ hosts, where tests may also execute and return data to the _primary_.
+However, there are three types of hosts whose environments must be considered &mdash; the _primary_ host, from which you will be envoking the tests, a _database_ host, and zero or more  _remote_ hosts, where tests may also execute and return data to the _primary_.

 Also, these instructions assume mostly that you have *root* access on your